justcoding121/cs-problems/README.md

 ### Note:
 Please don't take effort to create pull requests for new algorithms/data structures.
-This is just a personal hobby and was originally not intented to be a library.
-Feel free fork and modify to fit your need if that's what you are looking for.
+This is just a personal hobby and is not intented to be a library.
+Feel free fork and modify.
 You can however report issues/bugs here, I would be happy to take a look when I get time. :-)

 ## CS Problems